 The officiating Finance Minister added the Government’s wish to reduce the burden of GST on homebuyers while stating the fact that 1.53 crore houses have been built under PMAY from 2014 to 2018.
 They have been able to move the GST Council for throwing light on this matter as soon as possible by appointing a GoM (Group of Ministers).

 Hope, the reading was useful.
-Whether you want to buy a flat in Kolkata or sell one, transventor.com is there to assist you through efficient and hassle-free transaction support.
+Whether you want to buy a flat in Kolkata or sell one, transventor.in is there to assist you through efficient and hassle-free transaction support.